 Council’s 2021-22 Work Plan

-The Independent Advisory Council has a Work Plan.
-The Work Plan guides us on the work we will do over the year, from 1 July 2021 to 30 June 2022.
+Council has a Work Plan that guides its annual priorities, from 1 July 2021 to 30 June 2022.

 The Work Plan includes:

-- important work projects, which aim to promote the work of Council and make sure our advice is implemented.
+- important work projects, which aim to promote the work of Council and ensure its advice is implemented.